ZeroPoint095/CANFestivino/INSTALLATION-GUIDE.md

 ```

 ### Starting objdictedit.py and opening the .EDS
+> During development, we came across a bug that seems to happen when running objdictedit.py on a Raspberry Pi.
+The easiest workaround is to close the window via the task bar, save your changes, close objdictgen.py and then running the .py again.
+Ubuntu systems seems to be uneffected, so please use Ubuntu whenever possible.

 From the `objdictgen` folder, run the editor with the following command:

 ```